 Branded Entertainment, on the other hand, is more transparent and by nature only works if the audience is fully aware that the content is paid for and produced by the brand.
 The same company selling organic food products might create a video about a day in the life of some interesting people who choose their product.
-This production process is a backward approach to creating marketing content.
+This production process takes a backward approach to marketing.
 Instead of looking at a product, thinking “how can we make content to sell this” — it all starts with “how can we make great content that people will enjoy” and then thinking how does it fit the brand or product, tweaking until the two are aligned.

 Examples of Branded Entertainment

 Some all-star cases of branded entertainment are, e.g., RedBull Stratos and The Lego Movie.
-Fortunately, there are ways to incorporate branded entertainment in your marketing strategy without producing a Hollywood feature film or sending humans into space.
+Fortunately, there are ways to incorporate branded entertainment into your marketing strategy without producing a Hollywood feature film or sending humans into space.